Saturday, May 12, 2012

 "What a weird dream."

 I look at my kids.
-They’re sound a sleep.
+They're sound asleep.

-“I better sneak outside to enjoy my peace while I can” I say to myself.
+"I better sneak outside to enjoy my peace while I can," I say to myself.

 I walk to the kitchen and open the refrigerator.
-I grab one of two sugarfree Redbulls I have left and crack it open.
+I grab one of two sugar-free Redbulls I have left and crack it open.

-I breath in deep
+I breathe in deep

-“Maybe it meant that I may be stuck in my situation but there is light, I just have to break through.”
+"Maybe it meant that I may be stuck in my situation, but there is light; I just have to break through."
 I wonder as I take another sip of my Redbull.

 It will only get brighter.